rsksmart/powpeg-node/README.md

 ---

-To run the Powpeg node using a local version of RSKj instead of relying on the dependencies been resolved by Maven, you will have to add a customization file.
 Search for `development-settings.gradle.sample` file inside powpeg-node directory, rename it to `DONT-COMMIT-settings.gradle` and make sure it only has the following content.
 Change `<ABSOLUTE-PATH-TO-RSKJ-SOURCE-CODE>` value to your local RSKj absolute path.

 ```